RochesterinNYC/opsimulate/README.md

 - `opsimulate setup`
 - `opsimulate deploy`
-- then `opsimulate connect`

 - Select a problem module via `opsimulate module_select`
 - Start the problem simulation via `opsimulate module_start`

-## TODO:

 - Run `opsimulate connect` and run resulting SSH command to connect to server
 - Try to fix
-- If you need help/hints, run `opsimulate hint`
+- If you need help/hints, run `opsimulate module_hint`

+- Run `opsimulate clean` to clean up local artifacts (ex. generated SSH keys) and tear down GCP resources like the VM

+## TODO:

 - Run `opsimulate check` to check if the problem has been fixed
 - If you can't fix the issue yourself, run `opsimulate resolve` to end the problem simulation
-- Run `opsimulate clean` to clean up local artifacts (ex. generated SSH keys) and tear down GCP resources like the VM

 ## Commands